Course Approval Frequently Asked Questions

-Subjects qualifying for CE course approval shall include, but not be limited to, technical insurance contract analysis, risk management techniques, rating and classification sessions.
-Subjects not qualifying for CE course approval shall include, but not be limited to: sales training, office management training, communication skills, motivational training, meetings offered by insurers to launch new products or programs, or self-improvement programs.
-Courses may fail to qualify for CE credit if the subject matter is deemed to be too basic, or is not at least as comprehensive as any applicable portion of the prelicensing education curriculum.
+Subjects qualifying for CE course approval shall include, but not be limited to, technical insurance contract analysis, risk management techniques, and rating and classification sessions.
+Subjects not qualifying for CE course approval shall include, but not be limited to: sales training, motivational training, meetings offered by insurers to launch new products or programs, or self-improvement programs.

 What is the deadline for submitting course approval applications?

-Course approval applications and filing fees must be received in our office at least 30 days before the course presentation date.
-Any applications received less than 30 days from course offering date will be returned.
+Course approval applications and filing fees must be received in our office at least 30 days prior to the date of the course offering.

 Is it necessary for a provider to file a separate course approval application to offer a course that has already been approved for another provider?